IMF demands details of all debts

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The IMF’s Managing Director, Christine Lagarde, confirmed that Pakistan requested financial assistance from the IMF to help address the country’s economic challenges and the Fund would be sending its team to Islamabad in coming weeks to initiate discussions for possible package.
+The IMF’s Managing Director Christine Lagarde confirmed that Pakistan requested financial assistance from the IMF to help address country’s economic challenges and the Fund would be sending its team to Islamabad in coming weeks to initiate discussions for possible package.

 The formal request follows an apparent 7 percent devaluation of the Pakistani rupee by the central bank on Tuesday, after Prime Minister Imran Khan announced the government would seek financial assistance to ease a mounting balance of payments crisis.